Maryland Dog Breeder Licensing Requirements

 Quick Summary

-Maryland requires a kennel license for breeders who own or have custody of six or more unspayed female dogs over six months old kept for breeding, or who sell dogs from six or more litters per year.
-Licensing is handled at the county level, with the Maryland Department of Labor receiving annual reports from local agencies.
+Maryland requires a kennel license for anyone who keeps six or more unspayed female dogs over six months old for breeding purposes, or who sells dogs from six or more litters per year.
+Licensing is handled at the county level by local licensing authorities under Maryland Local Government Code §13-108.
+As of March 2026, new legislation is under consideration that would require annual registration for all dog breeders and $50 birth certificates for every puppy whelped.

 License Required Yes